Armstrong Siddeley Heritage Trust

-The 346 Sapphire was initially available with either a manual or pre-select gearbox, from 1954 an automatic option was also available.
-The following images show the layout of a manual gearchange and the early and late pre-select versions.
+The 346 Sapphire was initially available with either a manual or pre-select gearbox, from 1954 an automatic option was also available, the following images show the layout each type of gearbox selector.

 The following images show the diversity of bodies that were mounted on the versatile, 346 Sapphire chassis.